mingdom/omninmo/README.md

 # Train with real data (requires FMP API key)
 make train

-# Train with sample data (for testing)
-make train-sample

 # Run the application
 make run

-# Run with sample data (when API has issues)
-make run-sample

 # Get a prediction for a specific ticker
 make predict TICKER=AAPL